shekhar-sharma/DataScience/Groups/Group_ID_46/README.md

 <b>Pixel_Features_Documentation -</b> This file doocuments the Pixel Mean-Median-Mode section.

 <b>Note:</b>
-'Edge Features' is done using two methods - Canny Algorithm and Prewitt Edge Detector.
+'Edge Features' is done using two methods - Canny Algorithm (Works for coloured as well as grayscale images) and Prewitt Edge Detector (Works only for grayscale images).